niki4etoo/3D_OpenGL_Effects/README.md

 # 3D OpenGL Effects
-Several exercises and effects with OpenGL, GLSL and C++.
+There are several exercises and effects with OpenGL, GLSL and C++.
 There is a very good tutorial site for learning OpenGL ( https://learnopengl.com/ ).
 The exercises in this repository are based on the tutorial from the mentioned site.

 # Run exercises on linux
 make